 \section{Evidential Decision Theory}

 This section aims to model decision problems as morphisms in a free partial Markov category and depict them with string diagrams.
 Providing semantics for each node of the string diagram (e.g. in terms of subdistributions) will automatically induce semantics for the whole model.
 The question that Evidential Decision Theory aims to answer is: \slogan{Which action is evidence for the best possible outcome?} This means that the optimal answer to the problem will be the one that, once observed as the output of the agent's node, maximises the outcome.
-This section expresses this question in terms of the calculus of discrete partial Markov categories, an implementation and details are provided in \Cref{app:implementation}.
+This section expresses this question in terms of the calculus of discrete partial Markov categories.